Penei Sewell

-Penei Sewell (/pɛnˈneɪ/ pen-NAY; born October 9, 2000) is an American football offensive tackle for the Detroit Lions of the National Football League (NFL).
-He played college football at Oregon, where he won the Outland and Morris trophies in 2019.
+Penei Sewell (/pɛnˈneɪ/ pen-NAY; born October 9, 2000) is an American Samoan professional football offensive tackle for the Detroit Lions of the National Football League (NFL).
+He played college football for the Oregon Ducks, winning the Outland and Morris trophies in 2019.

-Sewell opted out of his junior season in 2020 due to the COVID-19 pandemic before being drafted seventh overall by the Lions in the 2021 NFL Draft.
-A native of American Samoa, he and his family moved to the continental United States in 2012, settling in Utah.
-He is the older brother of Noah Sewell.
+Sewell was selected with the seventh overall pick in the first round by the Lions in the 2021 NFL draft.
+He earned Pro Bowl selections from 2022 to 2024 and was a first-team All-Pro in 2023 and 2024.
+He is the brother of Nephi and Noah Sewell, who both have also played professional football.

 Early life

 Sewell was born on October 9, 2000, in Malaeimi, a village in American Samoa near the capital of Pago Pago.
-As a child, he would begin playing American football alongside his three brothers after his father Gabriel became a coach of the sport.
-Seeing the potential for his children to make it to the National Football League (NFL), Gabriel would move his family to St. George, Utah in 2012.
+As a child, he began playing American football alongside his three brothers after his father Gabriel became a coach of the sport.
+Seeing the potential for his children to make it to the National Football League (NFL), Gabriel moved his family to St. George, Utah in 2012.
 There, Sewell attended and played football at Desert Hills High School.
-As a senior in 2018, he played in the US Army All-American and Polynesian Bowls before committing to the University of Oregon to play college football for the Oregon Ducks.
+As a senior in 2017, he played in the US Army All-American and Polynesian Bowls before committing to the University of Oregon to play college football for the Oregon Ducks.

 College career

 Sewell became an immediate starter during his freshman year for the Ducks in 2018, starting seven games but missing six due to a high ankle sprain.
 He returned in 2019 and won the Morris Trophy and Outland Trophy.
 In addition, he and former Alabama quarterback Tua Tagovailoa were selected as co-recipients of the 2019 Polynesian College Football Player of the Year award.
-Sewell opted out of the 2020 season due to the COVID-19 pandemic and declared for the 2021 NFL Draft.
+Sewell opted out of the 2020 season due to the COVID-19 pandemic and declared for the 2021 NFL draft.